VingtCinq/python-resize-image/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Resize the image so that it can fit in the specified area, keeping the
 ratio and without crop.
-It's the same behavior as css
+It’s the same behavior as css
 ``background-size: contain`` property.
 A white a background border is
 created.